Published: October 16, 2020

 This thought will cause you to feel sad, angry, bitter, helpless, or even hopeless.

-In turn, this type of thinking evokes negative feelings about yourself and hinders your ability to make sound and proactive decisions.
+Consequently, this type of thinking evokes negative feelings about yourself.
+As a result, your ability to make sound and proactive decisions is hindered.

 To put it simply, it puts fear in the driver's seat of your behaviors and actions.
 This makes you less likely to take risks and reinforces the original thought of “I can’t do it.”

 Now you might be wondering,